Workshop: To-do List

 Step 7: Multi user app

 Now you have a single TODO list that can be accessed by a restricted set of users.

 What if you want to give each user their own TODO list?

 Let’s restrict each user’s view so that their own list is private to them.

 Step 7A: Associating tasks with users

-Add a new row to the ‘tasks’ table called ‘owner’.
+Add a new column to the ‘tasks’ table called ‘owner’.
 When selecting the data type, use ‘Link to table’ and select Users->Single Row.

 new_task server function to fill out the owner to be the current user: